Schobbish/LILPROF/README.md

 You should use the [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-sw) software provided by TI to send the program to your calculator.

-### How to send .8xp to your calculator using TI Connect CE
+### How to send the program to your calculator using TI Connect CE

 1. [Download](https://github.com/Schobbish/LILPROF/releases/download/v1.0/LILPROF.8xp) the program
 2. Connect your calculator to your computer.
 I've found that it's kind of finicky but just play with it until it works.